 - (1) 'Unwelcome' means a call which is of a menacing, offensive or harassing nature, but which is not currently a life threatening call and which may be intentional or unintentional on the part of the caller (such as a repeated call from an incorrectly programmed facsimile or message bank service).

 - (2) Timely or early intervention in matters of unwelcome calls usually results in such calls ceasing.
 In the first instance, members are to advise the complainant that it is necessary for them to contact their telecommunications service provider.
 In line with the Australian Communications Industry Code (ACIF C525:2006), it is the responsibility of the telecommunications service provider to investigate and try to resolve the issue without further recourse to the Department.

 - (3) In cases where the calls still continue and an offence is disclosed then the matter is to be referred back to the Department for a full police investigation and subsequent report and/or proceedings.

-- (4) [EXEMPT PER S.30(1)(c) OF RTI ACT]
+- (4) EXEMPT PER SECTION 30(1)(c)

-- (5) [EXEMPT PER S.30(1)(c) OF RTI ACT]
+- (5) EXEMPT PER SECTION 30(1)(c)

-- 16.2.1.5 [EXEMPT PER S.30(1)(C) OF RTI ACT]
+- 16.2.1.5 EXEMPT PER SECTION 30(1)(C)

-- 16.2.2 [EXEMPT PER S.30(1)(C) OF RTI ACT]
+- 16.2.2 EXEMPT PER SECTION 30(1)(C)

-- 16.2.3 [EXEMPT PER S.30(1)(C) OF RTI ACT]
+- 16.2.3 EXEMPT PER SECTION 30(1)(C)

-- 16.2.4 [EXEMPT PER S.30(1)(C) OF RTI ACT]
+- 16.2.4 EXEMPT PER SECTION 30(1)(C)

+- (7) Only members attached to Crime and Intelligence Command, Crime Management Units, Drug Investigation Services and Criminal Investigation Services are authorised to deal directly with Australia Post Security, Hobart.
+Members not attached to these business areas must submit their requests for Australia Post information via Atlas as follows: